uncomplicate/neanderthal/articles/tutorial_opencl.md

 it is absolutely necessary.
 Even avoid the communication with the device unless it is absolutely necessary.

-The typical workflow woud be: prepare the input data in your Clojure program and send it to the device.
+The typical workflow would be: prepare the input data in your Clojure program and send it to the device.
 Then, call many Neanderthal and ClojureCL functions that work with that data without transferring it back.
 Only transfer the final result.